zendrix1/mistveil-digital-garden/src/site/notes/Homebrew and Alt Rules/Races/Core Races/Duergar.md

 - Tireless: Duergar begin play with [Endurance](https://www.d20pfsrd.com/feats/general-feats/endurance) as a bonus feat.
 If they gain the [Endurance](https://www.d20pfsrd.com/feats/general-feats/endurance) from another source such as a class feature, they instead gain the [Diehard](https://www.d20pfsrd.com/feats/general-feats/diehard/) feat.
 - Magic Resistant: Duergar have a natural resistance to magic and gain spell resistance equal to 5 + their character level.
 This resistance can be lowered for 1 round as a standard action.
 - Rock Stepper: Duergar can skillfully negotiate rocky terrain.
 They can ignore difficult terrain created by rubble, broken ground, or steep stairs when they take a 5-foot step.
-- [*Enlarge Person*](https://www.d20pfsrd.com/magic/all-spells/e/enlarge-person/) (Sp): A duergar can use enlarge person once per day, using its character level as its caster level and affecting itself only.
+- [*Enlarge Person*](https://www.d20pfsrd.com/magic/all-spells/e/enlarge-person/) (Sp): A Duergar can use enlarge person once per day, using its character level as its caster level and affecting itself only.
-- [*Invisibility*](https://www.d20pfsrd.com/magic/all-spells/i/invisibility) (Sp): A duergar can use invisibility once per day, using its character level as its caster level and affecting itself only.
 - [[Homebrew and Alt Rules/Rules/Homebrew+Alt Rules/Darkvision\|Superior Darkvision]]: Duergar have superior darkvision, allowing them to see perfectly in the dark up to 120 feet.
 - Light Sensitivity: Duergar are dazzled in areas of bright light.
 - Weapon Familiarity: Duergar are proficient with battleaxes, heavy picks, and warhammers, and treat any weapon with the word “dwarven” in its name as a martial weapon.